Hair Loss Is The Surprising Coronavirus Side Effect No One Expected

 "I have quite fine hair but it has never come out in my hands before," Vanessa, 36, tells Refinery29.
 "I would never see one hair of mine at the bottom of the shower or around the house.
 It just didn't fall out at all – until now."

 When health experts list the long-term side effects of COVID-19, a loss of taste and smell, debilitating headaches and lethargy seem to be the most common lasting symptoms.
-But months after the virus first took hold, people who have since recovered are beginning to notice another potential lingering after-effect: hair loss.
+But months after the virus first took hold in the UK, people who have since recovered are beginning to notice another potential lingering after-effect: hair loss.

 Advertisement